-I wasn’t sure if you all cared to read what my 1st trimester of pregnancy was like, but after asking on Instagram I was surprised to find out that the majority of you wanted to know!
+I wasn’t sure if you all cared to read what my first trimester of pregnancy was like, but after asking on Instagram I was surprised to find out that the majority of you wanted to know!
 So sorry it took me awhile to share, I’ve been so occupied with all the holiday stuff and holiday content.
 Now I’m 23 weeks pregnant, and I finally got around to writing it haha.

 In a nutshell, the first trimester of pregnancy felt really LONG.
 Haha.
 If you’re thinking “I had no idea you are pregnant”, no worries.
 I just shared the news not too long ago in a baby announcement blog post.
 We definitely waited longer than usual to share it with family and friends.

-First Trimester Of Pregnancy Was Like
+What My First Trimester Of Pregnancy Was Like

 In this post I will do my best to answer most if not all of your questions about my pregnancy.